maarf/swift-api/README.md

 ## License

-QminderTV is available under the MIT license.
+QminderAPI is available under the MIT license.
 See the LICENSE file for more info.